agrozyme/gulp-shopify-delayed-upload/README.md

-gulp-shopify-upload-with-callbacks
+gulp-shopify-delayed-upload
 ===================

 ## Introduction

-**gulp-shopify-upload-with-callbacks** is a [Gulpjs](https://github.com/gulpjs/gulp) plugin forked from https://github.com/mikenorthorp/gulp-shopify-upload and then augmented to allow for callbacks after a file has been uploaded.
+**gulp-shopify-delayed-upload** is a [Gulpjs](https://github.com/gulpjs/gulp) plugin forked from https://github.com/mikenorthorp/gulp-shopify-upload and then augmented to allow for callbacks after a file has been uploaded.

 That project was a port of a similar plugin using Grunt called [grunt-shopify](https://github.com/wilr/grunt-shopify), thank you to the author for making a great plugin for Shopify.